What is ESY-mapping?

 - Participants: Representatives of all relevant stakeholder groups in the ESIA system should be invited to the session, including: the ESIA administration, sectoral administrations (ministries), local governments, members of the civil society, consultancies, investors and their banks, academics.
 Practice has shown that a group of approximately 20 participants works best.

-- Time: A Detailed Scan Workshop takes 2 days, preferably consecutive days.
+- Time: A Detailed Scan Workshop takes at least 2 days, preferably consecutive days.
 A Quick Scan Session takes less time.